Africa’s Benguela Dolphin

 Here is a video of a kayaking instructor who recently saved a very rare dolphin from certain death on the beach.

-*ORCA or KILLER WHALE – the Orca is the largest of all dolphins, attaining 9m and 8 tonnes
+*Cousins – the ORCA or KILLER WHALE – the Orca is the largest of all dolphins, attaining 9m in length and weighing up to 8 tonnes